French battleship Vérité: Design

 Vérité was 135.25 m long overall and had a beam of 24.25 m and an average draft of 8.2 m.
 She displaced up to 14900 MT at full load.
 The battleship was powered by three vertical triple-expansion steam engines, each driving one propeller shaft using steam provided by twenty-two Belleville boilers.
 They were rated at 17500 CV and provided a top speed of 18 kn.
 Coal storage amounted to 1800 MT, which provided a maximum range of 8400 nmi at a cruising speed of 10 kn.
 She had a crew of 32 officers and 710 enlisted men.

-Vérités main battery consisted of four 305 mm Modèle 1893/96 guns mounted in two twin-gun turrets, one forward and one aft of the superstructure.
+Vérité's main battery consisted of four 305 mm Modèle 1893/96 guns mounted in two twin-gun turrets, one forward and one aft of the superstructure.
 The secondary battery consisted of ten 194 mm Modèle 1902 guns; six were mounted in single turrets, and four in casemates in the hull.
 She also carried thirteen 65 mm Modèle 1902 guns and ten 47 mm Modèle 1902 guns for defense against torpedo boats.
 The ship was also armed with two 450 mm torpedo tubes, which were submerged in the hull on the broadside.

 The ship's main belt was 280 mm thick in the central citadel, and was connected to two armored decks; the upper deck was 54 mm thick while the lower deck was 51 mm thick, with 70 mm sloped sides.
 The main battery guns were protected by up to 360 mm of armor on the fronts of the turrets, while the secondary turrets had 156 mm of armor on the faces.
 The casemates were protected with 174 mm of steel plate.
 The conning tower had 266 mm thick sides.